mikemcbride/dotfiles/README.md

 - 1Password (App Store) if you didn't do it before
 - Pixelmator Pro (App Store)
-- Noizio (App Store)
 - Bartender (website)
 - Battery Indicator (App Store)
 - Any fonts you want installed (grab Fonts folder from iCloud)
-- Aqueux desktop backgrounds (grab installer link from email)

 ### Theme

 The setup script installs iTerm2, which I use as a terminal emulator.
-This repo has an `iterm/profiles.json` file that you can import to load light and dark themes.
-VS Code theme will be synced with the settings-sync package, so you just need to sign in with that extension and it will re-install all extensions and sync your config.
+This repo has an `iterm/profiles.json` file that you can import to load a bunch of themes.
+Vim theme is already set up with the process above.

 ### Browser Extensions